 Types of Family Therapy Available

 Some married patients, for example, participate in therapy sessions with their spouse.
 This helps strengthen the marital relationship and shows the sober spouse how to be a source of support.
+We know that addiction affects more than than the individual in treatment; the entire family needs to heal.

 Some young adults have their parents or their siblings attend family therapy.
 Involving the whole family is a way of bringing together a small community of support and accountability.